Palak-Tripathi33-ux/Palak-Tripathi33-ux/README.md

 Benchmarked BFSI customer acquisition cost across 15+ data sources and 3 attribution models; built a freemium go-to-market model with 3-year financial projections and an LTV:CAC framework.

+**Human Resources Intern**, SkillCraft Technology

+Drafted a salary-benchmarked job description for a Data Analyst role (₹7–10 LPA, Bangalore market).
+Designed a 30-day onboarding plan with weekly milestones and an IT access checklist.
+Conducted a quarterly performance appraisal using a 5-point rating scale and built a 3-point KPI improvement plan.
+Researched attrition drivers and proposed a retention plan targeting a reduction from 15% to under 8%.

 ## Certifications

-Business Analytics Specialization (Wharton Online), Introduction to Project Management (IBM), Advanced Leadership Skills (IIM Ahmedabad)
+Business Analytics Specialization (Wharton Online), Introduction to Project Management (IBM), Advanced Leadership Skills (IIM Ahmedabad), Data Analytics Job Simulation (Deloitte via Forage), AI for Customer Experience: CX Automation and Analytics (Udemy), MS Office With Canva: Word, Excel, PowerPoint, Canva All in One (Udemy).

 ## Learning